lazyjobseeker/lazyjobseeker.github.io/en/_posts/2024-04-05-github-blog-multiple-language-support-with-jekyll-theme-minimal-mistakes.md

 ## Intro

-Since I started my `Jekyll` blog hosted via `Github Pages`, it has been a long-lasting quest to serve this blog in multiple languages, at least in two different ones (Korean as my native language and English).
+Since I started my `Jekyll` blog hosted *via* `Github Pages`, it has been a long-lasting quest to serve this blog in multiple languages, at least in two different ones (Korean as my native language and English).
 This blog is based on powerful and long-loved `Jekyll` theme `Minimal Mistakes`, but unfortunately multiple language support was not among its native features.

-In my endeavor to implement multilingual support, I found that most of available examples was successful with `Jekyll` plugin `polyglot`, which I also considered for my blog at my first search.
+In my endeavor to implement multilingual support, I found that most of available examples were successful with `Jekyll` plugin `polyglot`, which I also considered for my blog at first.

-However, I abandoned the plan knowing that execution of `polyglot` is not supported by `Github Pages` and further settings are needed.
+However, I abandoned this plan knowing that execution of `polyglot` is not supported by `Github Pages` and further settings are needed.
 With trials and errors I managed to customize Korean-English bilingual support for my blog, ***without any plugins*** but only with `Jekyll`'s basic features and some `Liquid` codes.

 Below I provided the list of requirements I wanted my blog to fully fulfill after my implementation.